 We are incorporated in the Cayman Islands.
 Under the current relevant laws of the Cayman Islands, corporate income, capital gains or other direct taxes are not imposed on corporations in the Cayman Islands.
 In addition, dividend payments are not subject to withholding taxes in the Cayman Islands.
-We recognized a gain on disposal of available-for-sale debt investments of RMB1,001.2 million (US\$143.8 million) in the consolidated statements of comprehensive income/(loss) for the year ended December 31, 2019, which was not subject to any corporate income or capital gains taxes under the current laws of the Cayman Islands.
+We recognized gain on disposal of available-for-sale debt investments of RMB1,001.2 million and RMB477.3 million (US\$73.1 million) in the consolidated statements of comprehensive income/(loss) for the years ended December 31, 2019 and 2020, respectively, which was not subject to any corporate income or capital gains taxes under the current laws of the Cayman Islands.

 Our subsidiaries incorporated in the British Virgin Islands are exempted from income tax on their foreign-derived income and are not subject to withholding taxes.
-Our subsidiaries incorporated in Hong Kong are subject to a tax rate of 16.5% on the estimated assessable profit arising in Hong Kong.
+Our subsidiaries in Hong Kong are subject to 16.5% Hong Kong profit tax on their taxable income generated from operations in Hong Kong.
+On April 1, 2018, a two-tiered profits tax regime was introduced.
+The profits tax rate for the first HK \$2 million of profits of corporations is lowered to 8.25%, while profits above that amount continue to be subject to the tax rate of 16.5%.